stleary/stars-at-night/readme.txt

 This plugin displays data of interest to amateur astronomers.
 It is calculated from user-provided location and date information.
 The plugin is called from a WordPress shortcode, and the parameters are specified in the shortcode.
 The following parameters are required, in any order:

-* name: The name of the location to be calculated
+* **name** : The name of the location to be calculated
-* lat: Lattitude of location in fractional degrees (e.g. 30.8910).
+* **lat** : Lattitude of location in fractional degrees (e.g. 30.8910).
 Positive is north, negative is south of equator
-* long: Longitude of location in fractional degrees (e.g.-98.4265).
+* **long** : Longitude of location in fractional degrees (e.g.-98.4265).
 Positive is east, negative is west of the UTC line
-* timezone: Timezone name, must be value recognized by PHP.
+* **timezone** : Timezone name, must be value recognized by PHP.
 See [http://php.net/manual/en/timezones.php]
-* date: A date that PHP can parse.
+* **date** : A date that PHP can parse.
 For the current day, use "now"

-Examples:
+**Examples:**
-[stars-at-night name=Chennai lat=13.08 long=80.26 timezone=Asia/Kolkata date=now]
+* [stars-at-night name=Chennai lat=13.08 long=80.26 timezone=Asia/Kolkata date=now]
-[stars-at-night name="COE Observing Field" lat=30.891 long=-97.4265 timezone=America/Chicago date=1/29/2017]
+* [stars-at-night name="COE Observing Field" lat=30.891 long=-97.4265 timezone=America/Chicago date=1/29/2017]

 The output consists of a simple HTML table containing the times for sunrise, sunset, moonrise, moonset, morning astronomical twilight, and evening astronomical twilight.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/stars-at-night` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+1. Login to your WordPress site as admin.
+2. From the Dashboard menu, select Plugins, then click the Add New button.
+3. In the Search text area, enter "stars at night", then press Enter
+4. Find the stars-at-night plugin on the results page and select the Install Now button.

 == Frequently Asked Questions ==